yagoruiz/akkaSlickRestApi/README.md

 ## Configuration

-Remember to modify the file `/src/main/resources/application.conf` with the correct config for your database
+Remember to modify the file `application.conf` with the correct credentials for your database

 ## Deployment